DigiBP/25DIGIBP2/README.md

   There is limited visibility into the real-time status of the training process.
 Without centralized tracking, it's difficult to monitor progress, identify bottlenecks, or report reliably on process performance.

-## 🎯 Scope and Process Improvement Focus Areas
+## Scope and Process Improvement Focus Areas🎯

 As part of the initial wave of GWP’s digitalization initiative, we focused on automating three key end-to-end processes within the training lifecycle: